Chelyocarpus/Celestial-Dynamics/readme.md

 </p>

 Vanilla AI doesn't usually build (due to a technical restriction) other districs except the one that fits the designation best.
 So on *Agri-Worlds* it's only able to build *Farming Districts*.
 With this option it will build *Industrial Districts* (currently limited to *Industrial Districts*) on *Agri-Worlds* once all *Farming Districs* have been built.
 This can be useful for nations with the civic *Catalytic Processing*.

+## Compatibility
+Currently not compitable with other mods that overwrite the following files:
+- 00_farming_automation.txt
+- 00_scripted_triggers_ai.txt

+While i aim to overwrite as few vanilla files as possible some modifications can't be done otherwise.
+Still, with some additional changes to this mod no overwrites should be needed anymore.